IUCN Red-listed Claustula fischeri – Bunyip Egg © G Gates & D Ratkowsky

 The 2016 SOE has a very good section on fungi provided by Fungimap.

-Only a handful of fungal species has any protection under environmental laws at state level and no fungi are listed under the Federal Environment Protection & Biodiversity Conservation Act.
+Only a handful of fungal species have any protection under environmental laws at state level and no fungi are listed under the Federal Environment Protection & Biodiversity Conservation Act.

 New South Wales—9 species and 1 ecological community of fungi are listed under the Threatened Species Conservation Act 1995.